MEDUSA: Scalable Biometric Sensing in the Wild through Distributed MIMO Radars: Introduction

 \textbf{3.
 Multi-view Information Fusion and Signal Extraction:} While \system enables optimal balanced SNR sensing signals and multi-view information in dynamic environments, it is still a hard challenge to isolate the vital sign signals mixed with numerous other reflections (distortions from human motion, multipath, etc.) in a non-linear manner.
 Additionally, extracting desired signals from different angles of the subject requires synchronizing and fusing the collected vital sign signals.
-Machine learning offers a scalable approach to extract our desired signal, given its recent success in several wireless sensing problems~\cite{ha2020contactless,movifi,morefi,gong_UbiComp2021,dinadeepbreath}.
+Machine learning offers a scalable approach to extract our desired signal, given its recent success in several wireless sensing problems~\cite{adib:2015,movifi,morefi,gong_UbiComp2021,dinadeepbreath}.
 However, these learning models are limited to controlled settings and single-view COTS radar data, lacking the ability to process multi-view information.
-Respiration belts and other professional contact vital sign sensors~\cite{respirationsensor,heartsensor}) suffer from signal distortion caused by human movement, which leads to a lack of reliable ground truth data for supervised learning.
 Furthermore, every environment leaves its artifacts in a dataset, significantly affecting the model's generality when tested on unseen environments with different configurations.

-\textbf{Contribution 3.} \system leverages an unsupervised approach to extract the desired target breathing signals in various environment configurations while allowing for free motion and movement inherent to everyday tasks.
-To leverage the diversity offered by the distributed sub-arrays, \system employs a multi-head attention mechanism that allows the model to appropriately and implicitly attend to the different sub-arrays based on the estimated location and orientation of the target as well as the configuration of the environment (blockages).
+\textbf{Contribution 3.} \system employs an unsupervised approach to extract target breathing signals across various environments, accommodating natural movement during everyday tasks.
+To harness the diversity of distributed sub-arrays, it integrates a multi-head attention layer that dynamically attends to different sub-arrays based on the target’s estimated location, orientation, and environmental blockages.
+While Independent Component Analysis (ICA) and multi-head attention are well-established individually, our work uniquely combines these techniques for multi-view, non-contact physiological sensing.
+This approach enhances spatial diversity in multi-view antenna arrays, improving signal separation and detection accuracy.